Your Directors have pleasure in presenting their report on the business and operationsof the Company for the year ended 31st March 2020.

 EMPLOYEE STOCK OPTION SCHEME

-The Company has in operation Mold-Tek Packaging Employees Stock Option Scheme-2009 forgranting stock options to the employees of the Company in accordance with the SecuritiesExchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme)Guidelines 1999 and Securities Exchange Board of India
+The Company has in operation Mold-Tek Packaging Employees Stock Option Scheme-2016 forgranting stock options to the employees of the Company in accordance with the SecuritiesExchange Board of India (Employee Stock Option Scheme and Employee Stock Purchase Scheme)Guidelines 1999 and Securities Exchange Board of India